-Newspaper titles should not be placed in quotes.
+Newspaper titles should be italicized.
 Capitalize the in a newspaper's name if that is the way the publication prefers to be known.

 - ie. The New York Times - ie. the Southeast Missourian

 Where location is needed but is not part of the official name, use parentheses.